LightUp

 AI is complex, the interface can't be.

-Highlight any text → a compact popup appears with clear options: Explain, Summarize, Translate, or Ask anything.
-Keyboard shortcuts for power users. no assumptions, no noise.
+Highlight any text → a compact popup appears with clear options: Explain, Summarize, Translate, no noise.

 But beneath this simplicity lives real depth.
 Gemini, Grok, OpenAI, and 10+ local AI providers.
 Context-awareness that understands the page you're reading.
 Customizable popup positions, highlight colors, and behavior toggles.

-The popup has a simple design on the surface, but if you want the settings, there's a way to enter and see the real capability of the extension.
+The popup has a simple design on the surface, but if you want more, there's a way to enter and see the real capability of the extension.
 None of it clutters the main experience.

 Building on Someone Else's Canvas